 dedicated to appearing in court." - Nick Beltrante, Private Investigator

 Specializing as a Private Investigator

-very rewarding and fulfilling accomplishment, both
+very rewarding and fulfilling accomplishment, both personally and

-institutions call upon PI's to perform important investigative
+banking institutions call upon PI's to perform important investigative work,

 Q. What are recent trends in investigation?